 * Confidential memos on scrapping of tax released

-* Big firms lobbied for dividend tax cut
+* Big firms Shell, Unilever lobbied for dividend tax cut

-“The Prime Minister has given us no transparancy, no full answer, but has twisted around the truth like a slippery eel”, opposition leader Geert Wilders said in parliament, announcing he would call a no-confidence vote later in the debate.
+“The Prime Minister has given us no transparency, no full answer, but has twisted around the truth like a slippery eel”, opposition leader Geert Wilders said in parliament before the vote.

 But coalition partners defended Rutte’s lack of memory, saying the decision to drop the dividend tax was not a contentious topic during the government talks.